 Life is hard, even for those posting beautiful images from exotic locations on Instagram.
 So, don’t worry, you are not alone.
 And there is always a solution to every problem you face in life.
 So, let’s have a look at the possible reasons and what you can do about it.

 1. You are always dissatisfied with what you have

 You hate your car because you don’t like its color.
 You hate your phone because it is not the latest model.
 But have you ever been grateful for your car’s efficiency and low maintenance?
 Have you ever felt lucky to be able to make an emergency call even when your phone’s battery was low?
-When you fail to see the good in your life and turn your attention to only the difficulties, you feel frustrated, and life seems difficult.
+When you fail to see the good in your life and turn your attention to only the difficulties, you feel frustrated and start thinking that life is very difficult.

 2. You have impractical aims and goals